dejbug/dejbug.github.io/index.md

 # Susurrous

 The sounds are noticeably different after an **event**.
 Like something's missing.
-What is missing is the carelessness and \\arrogance\\that's right!\\ of people going through the various motions of mundane existence --- only partially coreographed but often mostly improvised.
+What is missing is the noise.
+The carelessness and \\arrogance\\that's right!\\ of the biosphere going through the motions of its biochemical existence --- only partially coreographed but mostly made up on the spot.
 People are animals who enjoy creative freedoms.
-I am very much an animal like that of course and so I need to come up with a little task today.
+I am very much an animal like that of course and so today I need to come up with a little tasklet for myself.
 Something small enough to be finishable in a couple hours.
-Because tonight is chess night and I have not seriously looked at chess in weeks.
+Because tonight is club night and I have not seriously looked at chess in weeks.

 # Tasuke-te